Click FIVE TIPS FOR TEACHING CREATIVE WRITING for a PDF of this article.

-You can access nearly 100 writing prompts by clicking the “Writing Prompts” tab at the top of this page.
-Also, check the blogroll on the right of the screen for a list of links to other sources of writing prompts and tips.
+You can access over 100 writing prompts by clicking the “Writing Prompts” tab at the top of this page.
+Also, check the “Links to Writing Resources” tab at the top of the page for a list of links to other sources of writing prompts and tips.
 Warning: The Brainstormer and Writer Igniter are addictive.
 Students will want to visit those sites a lot.

 5. The Writing Room